TetrodoPotato/Recipes/dessert/spanish-flan.md

 It will rise again in the first 10 minutes.\
 Do not exceed 95 degrees Celsius!
 Use a thermometer.

+ - If you are steaming on a stove, it is easier to preheat the steamer to 90-95 degrees Celsius and set the stove to maintain this temperature.\
+   Then you add your flan.
+This way it will not reach more than 95 degrees celcius.

 ### Step 10
 Refrigerate for 4 hours.\
 This step is necessary so that all the caramel melts.